-Meanwhile, over the weekend, I watched the pilot for My Name Is Earl for another piece I wrote for Uproxx, and wondered again, “Where did Jason Lee go?”
-I’d remembered hearing him on a Nerdist podcast promoting a TV pilot for Amazon called Cocked in 2015, but that pilot obviously didn’t go anywhere, and since then, Lee has more or less dropped off the face of the Earth?
+Meanwhile, I recently watched the pilot for My Name Is Earl and wondered again, “Where did Jason Lee go?”
+I’d remembered hearing him on a Nerdist podcast promoting a TV pilot for Amazon called Cocked in 2015, but that pilot didn’t go anywhere, and since then, Lee has more or less dropped off the face of the Earth?

-Lee does, however, own part of a restaurant called Barley & Board, which is currently shut down due to the pandemic.
-However, while in Denton, Lee pursued a third career (after skateboarding and acting) in photography.
+Lee does, however, own part of a restaurant called Barley & Board.
+While in Denton, Lee pursued a third career (after skateboarding and acting) in photography.
 He’s good.
-This is a portrait of his wife three weeks ago.
+This is a portrait of his wife.

 View this post on Instagram

 A post shared by Jason Lee (@jasonlee) on Apr 23, 2020 at 10:32am PDT